Aymanhki/PT-K---MS3/README.md

 ## How to run?
 1. Unzip our zip file.
 2. Navigate into extracted folder.
-2.5.
-You should already be here.
-If you're reading this and aren't, kudos!
-3. Open the index.html file with your favorite browser.
+3. Open the `index.html` file with your favorite browser.

 ## Usage
 - It works best when the browser window is full size of the screen.
 The UI is responsive but it still get a bit messed up when the window size is too small.